intercepted16/pymupdf4llm-C/README.md

 PyMuPDF4LLM-C provides a high-throughput C extractor for MuPDF that emits page-level JSON describing text, layout metadata, figures, and detected Tables.
-The Python package layers a small ctypes shim and convenience API on top.
+The Python package layers a small CFFI shim and convenience API on top.

 ## Highlights